pfroud/bike-prices/README.md

 #### Range

-The least expensive bike I sampled is \$770 (both Specialized Allez base and Trek 1 Series 1.1) and the most expensive is \$15,750 (Trek Emonda SLR 10).
-So, the Emonda SLR 10 is 20.5 times as expensive as the Allez or the 1 Series.
+The least expensive bike I sampled is $770 (Specialized Allez base and Trek 1 Series 1.1 both at that price) and the most expensive is $15,750 (Trek Emonda SLR 10).
+So, the Emonda SLR 10 is 20.5 times as expensive as the Allez base or the Tek 1.1.

-The model with the greatest relative range between least and most expensive versions is the Specialized Allez.
-The Allez base is $770 and the Allez S-Works Di2 is $8,000, for a range of 10.4x.
+The model with the greatest range between versions is the Specialized Allez.
+The Allez base is $770 and the Allez S-Works Di2 is $8,000.
+So, the most expensive one is  10.4 the price of the least expensive one.

-The model with the least relative range between least and most expensive versions is the Trek Emonda ALR.
+The model with the least range between versions is the Trek Emonda ALR.
 There are only two models, but the Emonda ALR 5 is $1,760 and the Emonda ALR 6 is $2,250, for a range of 1.3x.

 Range information for every model is available in [ranges.csv](ranges.csv).